Jamie Campbell (sportscaster): Olympics

 As part of the Canadian Olympic Broadcast Media Consortium, Campbell was selected to be play-by-play announcer for the events held at Cypress Mountain during the 2010 Vancouver Olympics, with Canadian former stars such as snowboarder Tara Teigen and mogulist Veronica Brenner.

 Campbell called Canada's first gold medal on home soil which was won by Alexandre Bilodeau in the men's moguls, to which he called "And Alex Bilodeau... has done it!
 He has done it!
 He has done it!
 Gold medal for Alex Bilodeau!
 Oh relax Canada, you can breathe easy now, this great country finally has Olympic gold right here at home!"

 Campbell also worked as the main play-by-play announcer for the cycling events at the 2012 Summer Olympics in London.

 Miscellaneous

 At the 2004 Major League Baseball All-Star Game, Campbell caught the home run hit by David Ortiz, to whom he returned the ball.

-As a fan, Campbell has attended many memorable Blue Jays moments including Otto Vélez's four home runs in the Jays' double header on May 4, 1980; Devon White's catch in game 3 of the 1992 World Series and Dave Winfield's throw that killed a seagull on August 4, 1983.
+As a supporter of the Toronto Blue Jays, Campbell attended games, including the doubleheader on May 4, 1980, in which Otto Velez hit four home runs, Game 3 of the 1992 World Series featuring Devon White's catch, and the August 4, 1983 game in which a throw by Dave Winfield struck and killed a seagull.

 In 2008, Campbell was the emcee for the Canadian Baseball Hall of Fame Induction Ceremony, during which Tony Fernández, Billy Harris, Gladwyn Scott and Peter Widdrington were inducted.